GenAIz/sdk/doc/function/index.md

 ## Environment:

 The [run](run.md), [start](start.md) and [test](test.md) commands should normally honor the following environment variables, forwarding them to the containers they create:

-> [!CAUTION]
-> Currently the first four variables are set to their default by the "create" container task.
-The other variables are not supported (v0.1.28)

 There should also be a mechanism for specifying environment variables using a .env file and be able to specify the path of such file if it can not be found under the resolved Docker context.